koenderks/JASP-for-Audit/inst/help/Bayesian Audit Workflow.md

 Dyer, D., & Pierce, R. L. (1993).
 On the choice of the prior distribution in hypergeometric sampling. <i>Communications in Statistics-Theory and Methods</i>, 22(8), 2125-2146

+Interdepartementaal Overlegorgaan Departementale Accountantsdiensten (2007). <i>Handboek Auditing Rijksoverheid 2007</i>, established by the Interdepartementaal Overlegorgaan Departementale Accountantsdiensten (IODAD) on March 28, 2006, and May 29, 2007

 Swart de J, Wille J, Majoor B (2013).
 Het 'Push Left'-Principe als Motor van Data Analytics in de Accountantscontrole [The 'Push-Left'-Principle as a Driver of Data Analytics in Financial Audit]. <i>Maandblad voor Accountancy en Bedrijfseconomie</i>, 87, 425-432